Reimagining the University of

 Any new buildings, landscapes, infrastructure, or site features should incorporate high-quality and durable materials that showcase architectural excellence and sustainable design, while accounting for full-lifecycle costs.

-Both current and future users should be considered in planning for new spaces, which should be welcoming, inclusive, and accessible.
-Campus spaces should be multipurpose and flexible to adapt to changing needs.
+Both current and future users should be considered in planning for new spaces, which should be welcoming, inclusive, and accessible and should respect the Catholic identity of the University.
+The Plan will include opportunities for the recognition of cumulative donor support through tangible and meaningful features—that honour their lasting contributions to the University.

 Design should acknowledge the campus’ historical context, including its geomorphological history, previous land uses and built heritage, and those who were on the land before us.